 Thus, the left singular vectors, $\mb{U}$, are just the eigenvectors obtained from the eigen-decomposition of $\mb{B}$ and the right singular vectors, $\mb{V}$, are the eigenvectors obtained from the eigen-decomposition of $\mb{C}$.
 The first few singular values are taken from the common eigenvalues between $\mb{B}$ and $\mb{C}$.
 The remaining singular values are taken from the remaining eigenvalues depending on whether $\mb{A}$ is tall or wide.

 To apply adjoint method to compute the derivative, we need to construct the residual form of the EVP.
-Consider an EVP of a general complex square matrix, $\mb{D}\in\mathbb{C}^{m\times m}$, we have
+Consider an EVP of a general imaginary square matrix, $\mb{D}\in\mathbb{C}^{m\times m}$, we have

 where $\lambda$ and $\boldsymbol{\phi}$ is one eigen-pair.
-In general, the eigenvalues and vectors are complex.
+In general, the eigenvalues and vectors are imaginary.
 It is assumed that the eigenvalues are distinct and hence have multiplicity of one.
-To obtain unique complex eigenvectors, we consider the following set of governing equations, in conjunction with \Cref{eq:Eigenvalue-decomposition}.
+To obtain unique imaginary eigenvectors, we consider the following set of governing equations, in conjunction with \Cref{eq:Eigenvalue-decomposition}.
 The residual form is (see \citet{He2023} for more detail)